fpco/cache-s3/README.md

-It is recommended to also setup a remote state for terraform, so it can be shared with all of your coworkers, but that's a totally separate discussion.
+It is recommended to also setup a remote state for terraform, so it can be shared with all of your co-workers, but that's a totally separate discussion.

 _Read more on terraform if you'd like to avoid manual work in getting everything setup_:
 [terraform.io](https://www.terraform.io/intro/index.html))